colinlove/LogixDesignerNotes/README.md

 - Allow zoom-selection of x axis in isolated graphing mode
 - Allow order of tags/pens to be rearranged
+- Allow an autoloaded default template OR
 - Retain settings from the last created trend
   - x scale.
 (I’ve never used a trend with only a 2 second window, and probably never will)
   - y scale and options
   - Display milliseconds
   - Colour palette
+- Add Pen Min/Max to template
 - Make default colours for first trend pen and background a combination you can see easily
   - White background might make more sense so trend pen and legend text can be both seen
 - Allow toggling of auto scale in Y axis from the trend window